CrackerRatra/CS-GO-External-DXOverlay-Read-Only-Memory-Cheat/README.md

 # CS-GO-External-DXOverlay-Read-Only-Memory-Cheat

 I've taken and edited this source code, now you are unlikely to get a VAC ban!
 If you get an error, add the reference dlls to references in the visual studio

+This project uses VAMemory so undetectable for now
+I'm sure it's undetected but I'm not responsible for possible vac bans

 Reference dll files --> https://github.com/CrackerRatra/The-Ratra-/blob/main/ReferencesDlls.rar?raw=true